5 Challenges for lending in the era of Covid-19

 About Erik Bennerhult

 Erik Bennerhult is the CEO and co-founder of Näktergal.
 He has a proven track record in building cutting-edge banking systems and his 20 years in the industry with different banks give him a unique perspective of lending.
 Founded in 2015, Näktergal enables banks to scale, boost efficiency and enter new markets – basically making lending more straightforward and accessible to consumers and more intuitive for bankers.
-Its products include a business lending platform, a mortgage lending platform, a consumer lending platform and deposits.
+Its products include a business lending system, a mortgage lending system, a consumer lending system and modules for banks.

 About José Luis López Pino